 When you visit a sports vision specialist, he or she will probably give you a complete eye exam and will ask you a lot of questions about your activities.
 More testing will determine your sports-related needs.

 The name 2012 Vision was chosen to reflect both Visual and Olympic excellence.
 Everyone has heard of 20/20 vision but not many realise that this describes normal vision and that 20/12 vision is even better.
 Most Britons are also aware that the Olympics are coming to London in 2012 but they may not realise that Sheffield is hoping to host some of the countries competing at the Olympics before and during the event.

 I am one of few optometrists with a diploma in sports vision and I am an independent optometrist and can therefore source eyewear, prescribe and fit contact lenses from any optical supplier.

 I am currently working at incorporating my skills and technology into golf and snooker.
 I have also worked with colleagues at the English Institute for Sport and the national Rugby Football League coaching team.
-I am a member of the British Association of Sports Exercise Medicine.

 Please call me if you’d like to discuss how optimising your sports vision could raise your game.